binast/binjs-ref/spec/context.md

 All prelude streams have the same structure

 ```
-PreludeStream<T> ::= CompressionFormat ";" ByteLen CompressedByteStream<T>
+PreludeStream<T> ::= CompressionFormat ByteLen CompressedByteStream<T>
-CompressionFormat ::= "brotli" // The only compression format supported so far.
+CompressionFormat ::= "BROT" // The only compression format supported so far.
 ByteLen := var_u32
 ```